Bhuiya: Official classification

-In 1931, during British Period, they were listed as primitive tribe.
-In 1936 they were listed as Backward tribe.
+In 1930s, during British Period, most of the ethnic groups of Chhotanagpur were listed as "primitive tribe" or as "Backward tribe".
 In Patna division, Palamu, Hazaribagh, Manbhum and Bengal, they were included in Scheduled Caste.
 After independence, the Government of Uttar Pradesh had classified the Bhuiya as a Scheduled Caste but by 2007, they were one of several groups that it redesignated as Scheduled Tribes.
 As of 2017, this tribal designation applies only for Sonbhadra district.
 Bhuiya are included in Scheduled Caste in Bihar and Jharkhand.
 They constitute 21% of total Scheduled Caste population of Jharkhand.

 The 2011 Census of India for Uttar Pradesh showed the Bhuiya Scheduled Caste population as 4095.